Jamezo97/five-five-letter-words/README.md

 My own implementation of the 5-clique solution, inspired by [Benjamin Paassen](https://gitlab.com/bpaassen/five_clique)

 Wanted to see how fast I could make the algorithm.
 When built in release mode, on a single thread, it takes about 80 seconds on my computer.

+## Threading
+Can run multithreaded.
+Specify the number of threads with the `-t<n>` argument. e.g.

+`./2_run.sh -t8`

+With 8 threads, built on WSL, it takes about 16 seconds on my computer.

 ## Algorithm
 I've taken advantage of the fact that 25 characters can be represented as single bits inside a 32 bit integer.